 The Contractor shall maintain systems and software, as necessary, to support Core Standardized Assessment functions, including the ability to interface with data sources as determined by the Agency.

-The Contractor shall submit all full assessments through SIS Online or web portal access for interRAI (if available), subject to Agency approval.
-Also, submit appropriate reports to Case Managers or MCOs via IMPA, secured email, or fax, as determined by the Agency.
+The Contractor shall submit all SIS assessments through SIS Online.
+Also, submit completed assessments to the Agency, Case Managers, and MCOs via IMPA, as appropriate.

 The Contractor shall utilize ISIS, IMPA, and other Agency systems as directed by the Agency, which includes but is not limited to data entry, case and response tracking, obtaining assessment results, and reporting assessment results.